Installing & Indexing Ord Client

 The file will begin to download.
 Keep the uTorrent window open as it downloads (this can take a while so check back periodically to see if it is finished).

-Once it is done Downloading, you will begin Seeding.
-You can choose to leave the seeding on, or turn it off.
 Now you will unzip/uncompress the file that uTorrent downloaded to your computer.
 Navigate to the folder you had it saved to.
 You will see the zip file.
 Right click and Extract Files or use whichever ZIP tool you have on your computer.

 This will take a bit of time (it took mine about 5-10 minutes):